 Add plenty of details in the description so that you broaden the appeal to diverse audiences.

-For related advice about creating a description that help you raise funding online, check out our blog posts about how the length of your fundraiser description matters and how to have a successful fundraising website.
+For related advice about creating a description that helps you raise funding online, check out our blog posts about how the length of your fundraiser description matters and how to have a successful fundraising website.

 4. Increase Understanding with Photos and Videos

 Donation pages that feature several images are more successful.
-Pictures are a visual way to provide clarity and better understanding about the family’s situation.
+Pictures are a visual way to provide clarity and better understanding of the family’s situation.
 Additionally, photos and videos with an emotional component offer the quickest route to connect with potential donors.Images are also quick and easy for supporters to share in telling their own social network about the family’s need for help.

 5. Share Your Online Fundraiser on Social Media